hashnfv/hashnfv-genesisreq/docs/sources/ux-requirements.rst

    and are to be changed for the actual Jira reference.

 * `Jira GENESIS-3 <https://jira.opnfv.org/browse/GENESIS-3>`_: new requirement...
+* `Jira GENESIS-16 <https://jira.opnfv.org/browse/GENESIS-16>`_: Common ability to input site,
+  topology, and server information.

-* `Jira GENESIS-18 <https://jira.opnfv.org/browse/GENESIS-18>`_: Allow assignment of different roles to servers, so that hardware and software can be configured according to the role.
+* `Jira GENESIS-18 <https://jira.opnfv.org/browse/GENESIS-18>`_: Allow assignment of different roles
+  to servers, so that hardware and software can be configured according to the role.
 * `Jira GENESIS-19 <https://jira.opnfv.org/browse/GENESIS-19>`_:
   Deployment tool to provide for automatic device discovery.